-2. How long will it take me to complete a 90-hour course?
+2. How long will it take me to complete a 95-hour course?

 Undoubtedly, some people learn faster or slower than others, but you should assume it will take about 90 hours of your time.

-We offered our old 90-hour online course for about 6 years.
-We routinely asked course participants how long they spent doing our all-online course.
-We looked at what course participants say, and, sure enough, on average, it’s about 90 hours of time.
-We hope we’ve been as accurate in our timeline predictions for our new all-online course.
+We routinely ask course participants how long they spent doing our all-online course.
+We looked at what course participants say, and, sure enough, on average, it’s about 95 hours of time.

-3. Am I required to take a 90-hour lactation course?
+3. Am I required to take a 95-hour lactation course?

-Unfortunately, no. You can gradually accumulate your 90 hours of lactation-specific hours through what I call the hodge-podge approach.
+Unfortunately, no. You can gradually accumulate your 95 hours of lactation specific hours through what I call the hodge-podge approach.
 But I strongly recommend against it.

 4. Am I required to take a LEAARC-approved course?

-5. It’s been 8 years since I got my 90 hours of lactation-specific education.
+5. It’s been 8 years since I got my lactation specific education.
 Does that “count”?

 No, sorry.
-IBLCE is very clear in saying that you must acquire your 90 hours of lactation-focused education within 5 years of when you apply for the exam.
+IBLCE is very clear in saying that you must acquire your 95 hours of lactation focused education within 5 years of when you apply for the exam.

 6. I’ve been a hospital nurse for 27 years.
-Do I still need 90 hours of lactation-focused education?
+Do I still need 95 hours of lactation focused education?

 Yes, I have heard that question, or a similar one, more than once!